TomHeatwole/ember-emberfire-find-query/README.md

 # ember-emberfire-find-query

-This is an npm-published addon for making database seraches with filters when using a Firebase database. `EmberFire`, the services linking Ember.JS to Google Firebase, was deprecated before a good method for filtered searches was written.
+This is an npm-published addon for making database searches with filters when using a Firebase database. `EmberFire`, the services linking Ember.JS to Google Firebase, was deprecated before a good method for filtered searches was written.
 This addon is intended to be used in Ember.JS applications that are implemented with `EmberFire`.

 ## Including the addon